The power and weakness of algorithms and how it determines your social media life

 How does algorithm work?

 The algorithm is a set of rules that watches and evaluates your interaction.
 How much and what type of liking, commenting, clicking, sharing, or time you spent viewing.
-Each of the interactions has its own weight, like who made the interaction, is it based on manual friendship designations, the user’s preferences, and other factors.
+Each of the interactions has its own weight, like who made the communication, is it based on manual friendship designations, the user’s preferences, and other factors.
 It also values when the post was made and the post popularity, and how long it last.
 So what does this mean?

 Using Facebook ONLY works when you’re an active user.
 It means you have to actively view, comment, like, share and post.
 Not only with friends but you also should connect to orchestra pages, other musicians and the musical world in general, like festivals and concert venues.
 Just liking a page is not enough for you to see more of it.
 You must act and like the posts, share and comment the things you see passing by.

-Let me give you a personal example.
+Let me give you a particular example.
 Last fall I was noticing that all of a sudden I did not hear from certain people, venues and orchestras anymore.
 I just saw posts from a small group of people passing by all the time.
 I was wondering how could that happen?
-I have more than 1000 friends and it seemed a little circle of no more than 30 people remained.
+I have more than 1000 friends, and it seemed a little circle of no more than 30 people remained.

 Is Big Brother watching you?

 I shortly discovered that Facebook had adjusted the algorithm and made it more restricted than before.
-It means that your social behaviour is constantly going through their set of rules and so only the people you interactively communicate with are present on your wall.
+It means that your social behaviour is continuously going through their set of rules and so only the people you interactively communicate with are present on your wall.
 Does this mean Big Brother is watching us?
 Yes, he is.
 And there is nothing we can do about it, nor change.
 Either you accept and play the rules, or you abandon and stay out of the social network.

 Always look at the bright side of life

 As an artist manager, I would suggest playing the game.
 In the end, Facebook and other social media are great tools to reach a large audience and network.
 If you know how to play, the game will be more fun.
 Be active, like, comment, post and share as much as you can.
-Determine a certain time you spend on it and don’t let it rule your life!
+Determine a particular time you spend on it and don’t let it rule your life!
 Don’t forget that if you build a musician/band page next to your profile, it will give you great options to do boosts and reach your audience, or even sell your products.